 The Company contributes an amount equal to 50% of the first 6% of compensation that a participant contributes in each payroll period to the Plan.
 The Company may also make a discretionary contribution of funds annually, which, if applicable, would be determined by the Company's Board of Directors (or a Committee thereof).
-For the years ended December 31, 2014 and 2013, the Company made discretionary contributions of \$495,344 and \$370,159, respectively, to the Plan, which was fully funded from Plan forfeitures.
-The discretionary contributions were made by the Company, subsequent to the Plan's year end, as some participants elected to make their own contributions at a pace that did not allow them to maximize the full benefit of the Company match.
+For the years ended December 31, 2015 and 2014, the Company made discretionary contributions of approximately \$0.6 million and \$0.5 million, respectively, to the Plan, which was fully funded from Plan forfeitures.
+The discretionary contributions were made by the Company, subsequent to the Plan's year end, as some participants elected to make their own contributions at a pace that did not allow them to maximize the full benefit of the Company's matching contribution.
 Company matching contributions and discretionary contributions are directed to the investment options of the Plan based upon the respective participant's investment election.